savannahwimpey/loginMicroservice/README.md

 Please run `npm install` after cloning

-## Requsting data
+## Requesting data

-To request data from the microservice.
-Send and HTTP POST request to localhost:5001/login that contains a json body with username and password fields.
+To request data from the microservice send an HTTP POST request to localhost:5001/login that contains a JSON body with username and password fields.

-Example json:
+Example JSON:

 {
     "username": "myUsername",